sudheerj/vuejs-interview-questions/README.md

      </style>
      ```
 48.  ### Is Single File Components violating separation of concerns?
-     As per the latest modern UI development, separation of concerns is not equal to separation of file types.
+     As for the latest modern UI development, separation of concerns is not equal to separation of file types.
 So it is preferred to divide codebase layers into loosely-coupled components and compose them instead of dividing the codebase into three huge layers that interweave with one another.
-This way it makes Single File Components more cohesive and maintainable by combining template, logic and styles together inside a component.
+This way makes Single File Components more cohesive and maintainable by combining template, logic and styles together inside a component.
-     You can also still maintain javascript and CSS files as separate with hot-reloading and pre-compilation features.
+     You can also still maintain javascript and CSS files separately with hot-reloading and pre-compilation features.
 For example,
      ```
      <template>
        <div>This section will be pre-compiled and hot reloaded</div>